Master of Science in Management Information Systems (MS-MIS)

 Learn to bridge technology and business.

-Ranked No. 16 among public schools on U.S. News & World Report's 2023 list of "Best Online Graduate Programs," No. 21 among all schools, our online Master of Science in Management Information Systems (MS-MIS) bridges the worlds of technology and management.
+Ranked No. 14 among public schools on U.S. News & World Report's 2024 list of "Best Online Graduate Programs," No. 18 among all schools, our online Master of Science in Management Information Systems (MS-MIS) bridges the worlds of technology and management.
 Our degree enables you to bolster your management, technical and analytical skills with the benefit of Florida State’s world-renowned faculty, individual instruction and cutting-edge curriculum – all from the convenience of your home or office.

 Designed with the input of IT and MIS professionals, the fully online MS in MIS consists of 11 courses that will update your technical skills and business knowledge.
 All students complete a set of MIS core classes that covers topics such as project management, management of technology, knowledge management and business intelligence, electronic business, and social and organizational issues related to information systems.
-The remaining four courses are selected from MIS courses that may be offered from the MBA curriculum or an approved specialization.
+The remaining four courses are selected from graduate business courses that may be offered from the MBA curriculum or an approved specialization.
 An MS-MIS student can complete the degree in as little as 24 months by taking two online courses each semester.

 Highly qualified FSU undergraduates majoring in MIS can get a jumpstart on graduate coursework by applying for our Combined Bachelor of Science in Management Information Systems/Master of Science in Management Information Systems (BS/MS-MIS) Pathway before registering for senior coursework.
 Interested students should meet with a Combined Pathway Advisor.
 Pathway students do not have to start their master’s degree immediately after completing their undergraduate work.